pwachtler/DataProductsAssignment/README.md

 My app can be found here: https://paulw.shinyapps.io/Shiny_App/

-IMPORTANT: Please note that it may take a few seconds for the data table in the app to load and is dependent on your connection speed
+IMPORTANT: Please note that when running my app it may take a few seconds for the data table in the app to load and is dependent on your connection speed